White House says it will not participate in Wednesday's Trump impeachment hearing

-WASHINGTON (Reuters) - The White House told Democratic lawmakers on Sunday that U.S. President Donald Trump would not send legal counsel to participate in a congressional impeachment hearing this week, citing a lack of “fundamental fairness.”
+WASHINGTON (Reuters) - The White House told Democratic lawmakers on Sunday that U.S. President Donald Trump and his lawyers would not participate in a congressional impeachment hearing this week, citing a lack of “fundamental fairness.”

-The White House’s decision was in response to the first of two crucial deadlines it faces in Congress this week as Democrats prepared to shift the focus of their impeachment inquiry from fact-finding to the consideration of possible charges of misconduct over Trump’s dealings with Ukraine.
+Trump’s aides responded defiantly to the first of two crucial deadlines he faces in Congress this week as Democrats prepare to shift the focus of their impeachment inquiry from fact-finding to the consideration of possible charges of misconduct over his dealings with Ukraine.

 “We cannot fairly be expected to participate in a hearing while the witnesses are yet to be named and while it remains unclear whether the Judiciary Committee will afford the President a fair process through additional hearings,” White House counsel Pat Cipollone wrote to Judiciary Committee Chairman Jerrold Nadler, according to a copy of a letter seen by Reuters.

-Cipollone - who cited a “complete lack of due process and fundamental fairness afforded the president” in the impeachment process - added the White House would respond separately by a Friday deadline on whether Trump would mount a defense in further impeachment proceedings.
+Cipollone - while citing a “complete lack of due process and fundamental fairness afforded the president” in the impeachment process - did not rule out participation in further proceedings.
+But he signaled that Democrats would first have to make major procedural concessions.

+Nadler has given the White House a Friday deadline to say whether Trump will mount a defense in broader impeachment proceedings.

 The Judiciary Committee’s Democratic staff did not immediately reply to a request for comment on the White House’s refusal to participate in the hearing, which would have been the first direct involvement by the Trump camp in a process he has condemned as a partisan “witch hunt.”